info442-spr22/g-team/Testing-Plan.md

 Notably, this product will not support touch input due to the nature of sticker placement.

 ## Process
-After completing a GitHub task, developers will do an acceptance test of the task.
+After completing a GitHub task, developers will do an acceptance test of the task on their respective browser windows and operating systems.
 After developers finish implementing a milestone, all team members will do a complete acceptance test of all the features that are included in that milestone.

 Each team member will develop on their own branch, merging to main after each GitHub task is completed.
 Before starting a task, each member will pull main into their branch to keep up to date on recent changes to the code base.
 Each member will only merge their branch into main after passing all automated tests and manually acceptance testing the new feature.
 We will only manually test new features before each merge into main.
 This is because our extensive milestone acceptance testing will be sufficient to catch regression bugs uncaught by automated tests.